Haleon plc (HLN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Haleon plc (HLN) is $3.43, which is $334.92 above the current market price.
-The public float for HLN is 2.84B and currently, short sellers hold a 0.46% of that float.
-On February 24, 2023, HLN’s average trading volume was 6.08M shares.
+The average price predicted for Haleon plc (HLN) by analysts is $3.43, which is $333.92 above the current market price.
+The public float for HLN is 2.84B, and at present, short sellers hold a 0.61% of that float.
+On March 02, 2023, the average trading volume of HLN was 5.82M shares.

-HLN’s stock has seen a -0.25% decrease for the week, with a 2.80% rise in the past month and a 18.13% gain in the past quarter.
-The volatility ratio for the week is 1.26%, and the volatility levels for the past 30 days are at 1.52% for Haleon plc The simple moving average for the last 20 days is -0.00% for HLN stock, with a simple moving average of 16.11% for the last 200 days.
+HLN stock saw a decrease of -6.62% in the past week, with a monthly decline of -6.85% and a quarterly a decrease of 11.61%.
+The volatility ratio for the week is 1.10%, and the volatility levels for the last 30 days are 1.40% for Haleon plc (HLN).
+The simple moving average for the last 20 days is -6.47% for HLN stock, with a simple moving average of 7.93% for the last 200 days.

-Volatility was left at 1.52%, however, over the last 30 days, the volatility rate increased by 1.26%, as shares surge +2.15% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.66% upper at present.
+Volatility was left at 1.40%, however, over the last 30 days, the volatility rate increased by 1.10%, as shares sank -5.34% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.59% lower at present.

-During the last 5 trading sessions, HLN fell by -0.25%, in comparison to the 20-day moving average, which settled at $8.09.
-In addition, Haleon plc saw 1.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HLN fell by -6.75%, in comparison to the 20-day moving average, which settled at $8.05.
+In addition, Haleon plc saw -5.69% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HLN